1Relating to Byzantium, the Byzantine Empire, or the Eastern Orthodox Church.

 - The interior is therefore a shock: instead of Byzantine frescoes, an ornate altar at the west end and a mosaic floor, there is empty space.

-2 (also byzantine) (Of a system or situation) excessively complicated, and typically involving a great deal of administrative detail: Byzantine insurance regulations
+2 (also byzantine) (Of a system or situation) excessively complicated, typically involving a great deal of administrative detail: Byzantine insurance regulations

 More example sentences